 Core QA Roles, Responsibilities, and Skills

-QA engineer is an umbrella term that encompasses many roles, contributing to an efficient QA process:
+QA Engineer is an umbrella term that encompasses many roles, contributing to an efficient QA process:

-- Software test engineers create test plans and cases, assess possible risks, detect defects, and report them to the development team.
+- Software Test Engineers create test plans and cases, assess possible risks, detect defects, and report them to the development team.

-- Automation testers rely on various testing automation tools (e.g. Selenium) to streamline repetitive tasks, accelerate the testing process, and produce detailed reports on detected issues.
+- Automation Testers rely on various testing automation tools (e.g. Selenium) to streamline repetitive tasks, accelerate the testing process, and produce detailed reports on detected issues.

-- Test leads define QA processes, estimate, prioritize, and plan testing activities.
+- Test Leads define QA processes, estimate, prioritize, and plan testing activities.

-- Testing analysts ensure that the development process, including test automation, aligns with the QA strategy and chosen development methodologies (such as Agile, Waterfall, Kanban).
+- Testing Analysts ensure that the development process, including test automation, aligns with the QA strategy and chosen development methodologies (such as Agile, Waterfall, Kanban).
 They also perform manual and automated testing if needed.

-- Test architects are senior professionals who suggest different approaches and techniques for effectively assessing different product areas.
+- Test Architects are senior professionals who suggest different approaches and techniques for effectively assessing different product areas.

-Some companies tend to allocate all their QA/QC tasks to one or two available QA engineers on the project.
+Some companies tend to allocate all their QA/QC tasks to one or two available QA Engineers on the project.
 A bigger or more complex project, however, will require multi-pronged quality assurance practices.
-You’ll need QA engineers with specialized skills and responsibilities, e.g., separate special people for manual testing (UX/UI), automation testing, and test strategy development and implementation.
+You’ll need QA Engineers with specialized skills and responsibilities, e.g., separate special people for manual testing (UX/UI), automation testing, and test strategy development and implementation.

 QA Engineer’s Responsibilities

-According to the State of Testing Report 2020, half of QA engineers spend 75%-100% of their time exclusively testing software.
+According to the State of Testing Report 2020, half of QA Engineers spend 75%-100% of their time exclusively testing software.
 Another 50% also takes on extra responsibilities such as:

 - 51% perform technical writing